tedkim97/tedkim97.github.io/_posts/2019-03-02-price_disc_seg.md

 With price discrimination, the business is able to make the sale to both Alice and Bob - removing the inefficiency.
 One downside is that the Alice doesn't get a great deal on her sprite anymore.
 Her \\$3 of "consumer surplus" - the difference between the price she paid and her willingness to pay - has become the supermarket's net profit.
 On the other hand, Bob is able to purchase a sprite for himself at his \\$1 price.

+**It's important to note that only perfect price discrimination offers the "ultimate" efficiency.** Second and third degree price discrimination **reduce** inefficiency, but can't eliminate it.

 This may seem trivial with soda, but this matters for essential goods like medicine.
 You might dislike the fact that Alice paid \\$5 for her sprite while Bob paid \\$1.
 However, another example is that Alice pays \\$100 for a life-saving drug, and Bob in a poorer-country pays \\$10 in his country.
 If Bob could not afford his medicine at \\$100 and the medicine were cheap to produce, wouldn't the pharmaceutical company be ethically obligated to find some way to save Bob's life? **The pricing of medicine is situation is more nuanced than this, so take this example with a grain of salt**.

 **In theory**, price discrimination results in the win for the world!
 Whether an individual benefits or loses from this segmentation depends on where you are on the demand curve.